jonnlai/woolly/README.md

    Also remove the COLLECTSTATIC variable from the Config Vars.

-4. We then want to tell Django that in production we want to use S3 to store our static files whenever someone runs collectstatic, and that we sent any uploaded images to go there as well.
+4. We then want to tell Django that in production we want to use S3 to store our static files whenever collectstatic is run, and that we sent any uploaded images to go there as well.
 Create a custom_storages.py file in your project's root directory, and inside it, include the Static and Media Storage locations:
    ```
    from django.conf import settings
    from storages.backends.s3boto3 import S3Boto3Storage